paugier/czi-joint-python-accelerators-project/README.md

 - Stanley Seibert (Numba)

-This project has been initiated by core-developers of scikit-image (Juan Nunez-Iglesias, Stéfan van der Walt and Emmanuelle Gouillart).
+This project has been initiated by core-developers of scikit-image (Juan Nunez-Iglesias, Emmanuelle Gouillart and Stéfan van der Walt).

 ## Application